The Board has adopted the revised QCA Code for Corporate Governance, updated in April 2018.

 Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

 The roles of each of the Board Committees are set out in their Terms of Reference, which can be found on the website along with Matters Reserved for the Board.
 The roles of individual Directors are not formally described, but this will be reviewed and disclosed if relevant.
-The responsibility for ensuring governance structures are continually reviewed and relevant to the business and its stakeholders falls to the Audit and Risk Committee.
+The responsibility for ensuring that governance structures are continually reviewed and relevant to the business and its stakeholders falls to the ARC.

 Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders